G3ph4z/g3ph4z.github.io/_posts/2024-05-26-htb-business-ctf-2024-reverse-engineering-writeups.md

 ## Overview
 As always, HTB has created a really great CTF.
 It was 5 days long with 58 challenges over 12 categories.
 In the end, 4944 players joined across 943 teams.

 Our team has been doing CTFs for a little more than a year, so it was a great way to celebrate our anniversary.
 We try to stick to our strategy, which means I usually focus on the RE and PWN categories.
 I managed to solve 4 of 5 reverse engineering challenges (including the hard one), skipping the medium because my brain cannot comprehend challenges with mazes ( (╯°□°)╯︵ ┻━┻ ).
-The team did an awesome job solving the other challenges, so a big kudos to them, because their efforts gave me motivation along the way.
+The team did an awesome job, not only because they solved the majority of the challenges, but also because their efforts gave me motivation along the way.
+So, a big kudos to them.

 For the decompiler, I used Binary Ninja aka Binja (free)[^binja].
 It has a very user-friendly UI, great workflow, and provides awesome scripting capabilities.
 I know some people prefer IDA or Ghidra, but if you haven't tried it yet, it's worth checking out.